workkkfor2012/gemini-coder/packages/website/docs/intro.md

 Non-agentic 100% free & open source coding tool for AI-assisted programming.

-All manually selected folders and files are always attached as context with all your web chats, code completions and file refactoring API requests.
-If you prefer working on your code with web-based chatbots, Gemini Coder is for you.
-It initializes Gemini and 10+ other AI platforms hands-free.
+All manually selected folders and files are always attached as context with web chats, code completions and file refactorings.
+Gemini Coder initializes Gemini, AI Studio and 10+ other chatbots, hands-free.
+Whenever you're happy with a chat response, integrate suggested changes with the codebase with a single click.

-What will you ship today?
+Cut your AI spendings to 0 with Gemini Coder today!

 Not affiliated with Google.